-Or how many times it has been mentioned in Europe PubMed Central ?
+Or how many times one has been mentioned in Europe PubMed Central?

 Back in 2011 PLOS released its awesome ALM system as open source software (OSS).
 At CrossRef Labs, we thought it might be interesting to see what would happen if we ran our own instance of the system and loaded it up with a few CrossRef DOIs.
 So we did.
 And the code fell over.
 Oops.
 Somehow it didn’t like dealing with 10 million DOIs.
 Funny that.

 But the beauty of OSS is that we were able to work with PLOS to scale the code to handle our volume of data.
 CrossRef contracted with Cottage Labs and we both worked with PLOS to make changes to the system.
 These eventually got fed back into the main ALM source on Github.
 Now everybody benefits from our work.
 Yay for OSS.